noahcape/cypress/README.md

 ## Note

-This is my first published project so if you have thoughts please feel free to open an issue a PR with ideas and fixes!
+This is my first published project so if you have thoughts please feel free to open an issue or a PR with ideas and fixes!

 ## License